Explore

 Appointments - Confirmations

-A motion was made by Councilmember Radina, seconded by Councilmember Disch, that the Appointment be Approved.
-On a voice vote, the [Enter Title] declared the motion carried.
+A motion was made by Councilmember Watson, seconded by Councilmember Ghazi Edwin, that the Appointment be approved.
+On a voice vote, the Mayor declared the motion carried.

 4. Passed